marcinhuu/m-Scratches/README.md

 # ESX:

+- !
+If you using ESX the shop dont work, you can put the items in other shop you use. :)

 ## Uncomment lines on fxmanifest.

     ['scratchcard01'] = { label = 'Scratch Card 01', weight = 50, stack = true, allowArmed = false },